 My mother tried hard to give me the life she would have wanted, but sad to say, she got a little girl who was as opposite as could be from her in every way.
 I was a true rebel, a brat, a Lone Ranger.
 I was not girly in the least.
 I was bossy.
 (NO. Those were NOT leadership skills I was exhibiting back then.)
 I was hard-headed and not very popular.
 I did not play well with others.
 I hated pink.
 I hated frilly things.
 I was (still am) a true introvert, content to sit and read for hours, thrust into a world that never seemed to quite fit, even though my mother tried so hard.

 I give her all the credit in the world for doing as well as she did with no strong maternal background to guide her.
 From her perspective, my wants and needs were pretty odd.
 Remember, this was back in the 1950s, when girls were girls and boys were boys.
 There were rules for all this, and I broke or tried to break most of them.
 There was nothing easy about being my mother.

-But as I write this update on June 21, 2018, she is gone and she was only 94.
-Breaks my heart.
-She has always been one of my biggest supporters and so much of my “sanity” is due to her loving me and being such a rock for me to hold on to.
+It breaks my heart.
+She was always one of my biggest supporters and so much of my “sanity” is due to her being such a rock for me to hold on to.

 Three women.
 Each special.
 Each exhibiting love, although in different ways.
 Each crucial in my development as a woman who would go on to have daughters of her own.